Kezak1/gpt-chat-bot/README.md

 ## Overview

 Simple chat bot.
 Made the app using [this tutorial](https://alejandro-ao.com/how-to-use-streaming-in-langchain-and-streamlit/) and expand the source code.
-It has database with accounts (users_id, password, user history).
+It has database with accounts (user id, password, user history).
 The program can be run only locally.

 ## Setup